iomesh/docs/docs/basic-concepts/basic-concepts.md

 [**StorageClass**](https://kubernetes.io/docs/concepts/storage/storage-classes/)

-Provides a way for administrators to describe the classes of storage they offer or a template for dynamically provisioning persistent volumes.
+Provides a way for administrators to describe the classes of storage they offer or a template for dynamically provisioning persistent volumes and allows administrators to specify different attributes belonging to a storageclass.

 [**Persistent Volume**](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)